liu-shiyuan/aries/README.md

 # aries
-for learning how to use gradle.
+small practice for learning how to use gradle.